-The purpose of screening is to ascertain whether the South Cambridgeshire Local Plan, either alone or in combination, is likely to have effects on (relevant) European sites, and to consider whether it can be objectively concluded that these effects will not be significant.
-During the screening assessment the importance of the international conservation interest of the site is at the forefront of decision-making.
+The purpose of screening is to ascertain whether the South Cambridgeshire Local Plan, is directly connected or necessary to the (conservation) management of any European sites; and whether it either alone or in combination, is likely to have effects on (relevant) European sites, and to consider whether it can be objectively concluded that these effects will not be significant.
+During the screening assessment the importance of the international conservation interest of the European site is at the forefront of decision-making.
+The South Cambridgeshire Local Plan is clearly not directly connected or necessary to the (conservation) management of any European sites.

-Neither the Habitats Directive nor the Habitats Regulations6 specify the method of assessment required; only that it must be 'appropriate'.
-The scope and depth of the assessment is to be decided by the 'Competent Authority'7 (in this case the South Cambridgeshire District Council as the local planning authority adopting the Local Plan) and depends on the location, influence and significance of the proposed plan.
-The scope of the assessment was set out in Chapter 20 of the Local Plan Sustainability Appraisal Scoping Report June 2012 and was subject to consultation with Natural England.
+Neither the Habitats Directive nor the Habitats Regulations specify the method of assessment required; only that it must be 'appropriate'.
+The scope and depth of the assessment is to be decided by the 'Competent Authority' making the decision to give permission to the plan or project, (in this case the South Cambridgeshire District Council as the local planning authority adopting the Local Plan) and depends on the location, influence and significance of the proposed plan or project.
+The scope of the assessment was set out in Chapter 20 of the Local Plan Sustainability Appraisal Scoping Report June 2012 and was subject to consultation with Natural England, the statutory consultee for Habitats Regulations Assessment.

-The sites chosen were identified by South Cambridgeshire District Council for the Habitats Directive Assessment as part of their Local Plan Initial Sustainability Report (July 2012) and Local Plan Sustainability Appraisal Scoping Report (June 2012).
+The sites scoped into the assessment were identified by South Cambridgeshire District Council for the Habitats Directive Assessment as part of their Local Plan Initial Sustainability Report (July 2012) and Local Plan Sustainability Appraisal Scoping Report (June 2012).
 Natural England confirmed that these sites were appropriate for the purposes of a Habitats Regulations Assessment in a letter to South Cambridgeshire District Council dated the 9th November 2006.
 Breckland SAC and SPA was included in these previous assessments as it has been included in many other Local Authorities' Habitats Regulations Assessment.
-This approach has been reviewed, and a check for any new European sites within the 25k buffer undertaken.
-No additional sites were identified, and it is therefore considered appropriate to follow the previously agreed scope for this round of screening assessment.
+This approach has been reviewed, and a check for any new European sites within the 25km buffer undertaken.
+No additional sites were identified, and it is therefore considered appropriate to follow the previously agreed scope for this round of screening assessment on the Submission Local Plan.

-$^{^{6}}$ The Conservation of Habitats and Species Regulations 2010, commonly known as the 'Habitats Regulations'.
+The Conservation of Habitats and Species Regulations (2010), commonly known as the 'Habitats Regulations'.

-7 South Cambridgeshire District Council.
+&lt;sup>10 South Cambridgeshire District Council.